Andrea Louise Campbell

 Biography

 Andrea Louise Campbell is the Arthur and Ruth Sloan Professor of Political Science.
 Professor Campbell's interests include American politics, political behavior, public opinion, and political inequality, particularly their intersection with social welfare policy, health policy, and tax policy.
 She is the author of Policy Feedback: How Policies Shape Politics with Daniel Béland and R. Kent Weaver (Cambridge Elements in Public Policy, 2022); Trapped in America's Safety Net: One Family's Struggle (Chicago, 2014); The Delegated Welfare State: Medicare, Markets, and the Governance of Social Provision with Kimberly J. Morgan (Oxford, 2011); and How Policies Make Citizens: Senior Citizen Activism and the American Welfare State (Princeton, 2003).
-A fifth book, tentatively entitled How Americans Think about Taxes, has been accepted for publication by Princeton University Press.
+A fifth book, Taxation and Resentment: Race, Party, and Class in American Tax Attitudes, will be published by Princeton University Press in June 2025.
 Her research has appeared in the American Political Science Review, Political Behavior, Comparative Political Studies, Perspectives on Politics, Politics & Society, Studies in American Political Development, and Health Affairs, among others.

 Research